ropinheiro/TaskTimeTracker/README.md

-# TaskTimeTracker
+# Task Time Tracker by RMP @ Together - Estamos Juntos

 ## Introduction
-Development of a Task Time Tracker application to help me track my time in the different tasks I perform in one day, for multiple contexts (work, learning, volunteering and personal).
+This application was built to help me tracking my time in the different tasks I perform in one day, for multiple contexts.
+Meanwhile, I thought it would be useful for someone else, so, here you have :)

 Current features:
 * Add / remove tasks